jbarnette/stateful/README.txt

   #
   # it'll use the Rails logging bits if they're around, etc, etc.

-  # Need to audit your state changes?
+  # Need to audit your state moves?
   # include Stateful::Timestamps
   #
   # it'll set attributes for state_at and event_fired_at if respond_to?